Deepslalitha/DockerKubeApp/README.md

 *********************************************************************************************************************************************************************************

-**Monitroing**
+**Monitoring**

-   AWS cloud watch can be used to monitor how the system is behaving.
-Alerts can be cretaed for criteria like CPU utilization exceeding a configured value.
+   AWS cloud watch can be used to monitor how the system behaves post deployment.
+Alerts can be created for criteria like CPU utilization exceeding a configured value.

 ***********************************************************************************************************************************************************************************